cwendorf/simplePipes/docs/README.md

 The most functional and flexible pipes use a placeholder (the dot) to move data from one section of the pipe to the next.

 - [*dotPipes*](./dotPipes.md) - Simple dot pipes also chain commands but expand on basic pipes by allowing the piped values to be placed anywhere in the next command in the chain.
+They expand the functionality of both basic and wye pipes.

-- [*passthroughPipes*](./passthroughPipes.md) - Passthrough pipes chain a series of commands, allowing the first piped values to be used as input in multiple subsequent commands (rather than just the next command in the chain).
+- [*throughPipes*](./throughPipes.md) - Through pipes chain a series of commands, allowing the first piped values to be used as input in multiple subsequent commands (rather than just the next command in the chain).
+They expand the functionality of tee pipes.